 At Crofton Anne Dale we want to ensure that all children have access to a broad and balanced curriculum that allows them to develop skills and knowledge across the whole range of National Curriculum subjects.
-We want the curriculum delivered in a way that excites the children and provokes engagement with their learning while allowing them to practise and apply the key skills they need to master at Key Stage 2.
+Our curriculum is delivered in a way that excites the children and provokes engagement with their learning, while allowing them to practise and apply the key skills they need to master at Key Stage 2.

 We take a thematic approach to planning and delivering the curriculum.

 - Each unit of work is introduced through an introductory event or ‘hook’ to spark the children’s interest and introduce the key question for the unit.

 - The children will keep revisiting the key question throughout the unit, with the aim being to give a full and reasoned response by the end of the sequence of learning through an ‘end product’.
 This may be a piece of writing, a drama performance, a 3D model, a video, a music performance.

 - This way of approaching the curriculum ignites the children’s imagination, encourages them to ask questions and enables them to make links across and within subjects.

 - They are able to learn and develop skills in one subject and apply them in another ensuring their learning is both meaningful and embedded.